Psychological Autopsy

 Biographical information (age, marital status, occupation).

-personal information (relationships, lifestyle, alcohol/drug use, sources of stress).
+Personal information (relationships, lifestyle, alcohol/drug use, sources of stress).

 Secondary information (family history, police records, diaries).

-Before moving on, it's important to note that as with most data collection protocols conducted within a psychological framework, different methodological approaches exist.
+As with most data collection protocols conducted within a psychological framework, different methodological approaches exist.
 A useful way to think of this is in terms of means to an end.

-'Postdictive analysis yielding an opinion giving a logical understanding of the relationship between the deceased andthe events and behaviors that preceded the death'.
+Postdictive analysis yielding an opinion giving a logical understanding of the relationship between the deceased and the events and behaviors that preceded the death.

-The means by which you reach this end can, however, differ slightly, for example, the clinical approach Vs the equivocal death analysis approach favored by FBI.
+The means by which you reach this end, however, can differ slightly, for example, the clinical approach Vs the equivocal death analysis approach favored by FBI.

-Psychological-Autopsy Validity
+Validity

 Back To Top Of The Page